 The church has taken passages like these as instructions to carry the gospel of salvation in Jesus Christ to the ends of the earth.
-As a result, today more than 2.5 billion people, about of the third of all humanity, identity as Christian.
+As a result, today more than 2.5 billion people, about one-third of all humanity, identify as Christian.
 Truly the church has gathered the scattered peoples of the earth, bringing them together in a diverse community of faith centered on Messiah Yeshua –a faith expressed in ways as different as there are languages and cultures.

 What has happened in recent years is a refinement of Yeshua’s message.
 More accurately, the understanding of many Christians is being refined to hear a little more clearly what our Messiah has been saying.
 It seems Yeshua’s “lost sheep” statements are linked to passages that depict Israel as sheep.
 For example:

 Then Moses spoke to the Lord, saying, “May the Lord, the God of the spirits of all flesh, appoint a man over the congregation, who will go out and come in before them, and who will lead them out and bring them in, so that the congregation of the Lord will not be like sheep which have no shepherd.”
 (Numbers 27:15-17)